-Thankfully, I was able to finally participate in the Dharma service for the Buddha’s birthday, and bathe the Buddha and wanted to share it with you.
+Thankfully, I was able to finally participate in the Dharma service for the Buddha’s birthday, and bathe the Buddha and wanted to share it with you (and what it means!).

 Note: Different schools, sects, and branches of Buddhism practice celebrating the Buddha’s birthday differently.
 This article relates to the Mahayana Buddhism tradition of the Buddha’s birthday.
 Theravada Buddhism (and some in Mahayana Buddhism) practices the Buddha’s birth, enlightenment, and death in a celebration called “Vesak” (which in 2017, would be May 10th).